How to Access Property Records in Kansas

 Because property records are public, you cannot remove all your information.
 You can, however, minimize your exposure.
 Contact the agencies and offices that hold your records and ask them to remove anything beyond your name and address to prevent your email, phone number, or other details from showing up online.

-How to Change the Name on Property Records in Kansas
+- How to Access Property Records in Kansas

 - Allen County